slebedeva/CPEB4_public/README.md

 ### Directory scripts:

-Auxiliary R scripts (should be called from within manuscript_figures.R).
+Auxiliary R scripts (they should be called from within manuscript_figures.R).

 ### Main directory: